act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Passed Example 4

-Both link text together with its context and accessible name describe the purpose of the link.
+Both the link text together with its context and the accessible name describe the purpose of the link.

 ```html
 <p><a href="#" aria-label="Place item in cart">Place item</a><span aria-hidden="true"> in shopping cart</span></p>